fede-da/SampleApp/README.md

   - Added BloC that handles internet connection status.

   Now I'm working on a "Camera BloC" that handles features like shoot photos, videos...
-  My aim is to add here all the features needed like localizations, contacts...Everything a starting point for all Flutter developers.
+  My aim is to add here all the features needed like localizations, contacts...Everything, a starting point for all Flutter developers.

  Feel free to use this project as you like, I'm always looking for suggestions or collaborators.